peoplecarbon/pplcdid/tutorial/README.md

 }
 ```

-To clean up the environment close the PPLDID CLI (just type `exit` on the command line) and stop the containers:
+To clean up the environment close the PPLCDID CLI (just type `exit` on the command line) and stop the containers:
 ```console
 docker-compose -f docker-compose.yml down
 ```

 [back to top](#)

-### Run an PPLDID Repository on a Kubernetes Cluster
+### Run an PPLCDID Repository on a Kubernetes Cluster

-The production site for the [default PPLDID repository](https://pplcdid.pplcdid.peoplecarbon.org) (at https://pplcdid.pplcdid.peoplecarbon.org) is hosted on a Kubernetes cluster with a dedicated PostreSQL cluster.
+The production site for the [default PPLCDID repository](https://pplcdid.pplcdid.peoplecarbon.org) (at https://pplcdid.pplcdid.peoplecarbon.org) is hosted on a Kubernetes cluster with a dedicated PostreSQL cluster.
 The follwing files were used as setup on this Kubernetes cluster (currently at v1.91.2):
 * [deplyoment.yaml](res/deployment.yaml)
 * [service.yaml](res/service.yaml)
 * [ingress.yaml](res/ingress.yaml)
 * [cert.yaml](res/cert.yaml)
 * [secrets.yaml](res/secrets.yaml)

-If you have any questions about setting up an PPLDID repository on Kubernetes don't hesitate to [contact us](mailto:support@pplcdid.peoplecarbon.org)!
+If you have any questions about setting up an PPLCDID repository on Kubernetes don't hesitate to [contact us](mailto:support@pplcdid.peoplecarbon.org)!

 [back to top](#)

 ## DID Life-cycle

 This section describes the typical life-cycle of a DID using concrete and simple examples of entities exchanging information and parties trying to interfere or manipulate this exchange.
 The following actors and roles are used:
-* Alice (A) wants to share information using PPLDID
+* Alice (A) wants to share information using PPLCDID
 * Bob (B) receives information and validates the sender
 * Dave (D) is trusted by Alice (A) and acts as a delegate for her
 * Eve (E) is a malicious party and tries to manipulate the information exchange unnoticed

-Each step describes a task performed by one of the actors and provides commands (to be run on a command line like bash) demonstrating working with PPLDID.
+Each step describes a task performed by one of the actors and provides commands (to be run on a command line like bash) demonstrating working with PPLCDID.

 ### Prerequisites